Christine is 14 years old.

 WGEF is responding to this crisis by supplying Lucky Girls Sanitary Pads to young girls and women in Bolore and Pagirinya refugee settlements.
 These 2 settlements host 36,000 people of which 72% are young girls, women and children between 9 to 18 years.

-This month WGEF has provided 300 young girls and women with Lucky Girl Sanitary Pads, and critical information on menstrual health; our goal is to continue making monthly supplies to refugees leaving in resettlement camps.
+WGEF is committed to delivering 17,000 Lucky Girl Sanitary Pads per month, along with critical information on menstrual health; our goal is to continue making monthly supplies to refugees living in resettlement camps.

 We hope you are inspired and proud to support WGEF!